Skip to content

-Recently we have had two different lenders come up with “cut-rate” Mortgage (BMO and Manulife) “deals” and both have now withdrawn those “deals” after urging from the Government (specifically the Department of Finance (and in the case of Manulife the Finance Minister himself)).
+Recently we have had two different lenders come up with “cut-rate” Mortgage (BMO and Manulife) “deals.”
+Both have now withdrawn those “deals” following government urging.
+This urging came specifically from the Department of Finance.
+In the case of Manulife, it involved the Finance Minister himself.

 The direct quotes (from the CBC web site) from those involved were: